The Miami Beach Rising Above grants were created with the goal of promoting sustainability, environmental stewardship and conservation.

 - What supporting documents do I need to submit?

-- All applicants must submit the application, detailed budget sheet, and proof of their 501(c)(3) status.
+- All applicants must submit the application, detailed budget sheet, proof of their 501(c)(3) status, and verification of coverage/certificate of insurance.

 - Who do I contact If I have questions about the grant or application?